THE PHILIPPINES

 How Depth Affects Light and Colour Underwater

-The table below shows how different colours vanish as depth increases:
+The table below shows how different colours are lost as depth increases:

-Depth (m/ft) Light Lost (%) Color Loss Effect on Visibility
+Depth (m/ft) Light Lost (%) Colour Loss Effect on Visibility

-0m (Surface) 0% No color loss Full sunlight, all colors visible
+0m (Surface) 0% No colour loss Full sunlight, all colours visible

 5m (16ft) ~30% Red disappears Slight blue/green tint